-Modern Slavery Act Statement approved by the Good Energy Group PLC Board on 23 March 2023
+Approved by the Good Energy Group PLC Board on 19 March 2024

-Good Energy exists to enable people to be part of a practical solution to climate change by choosing green energy.
+Good Energy exists to make it simple for people to generate, use and share clean energy and reduce their contribution to climate change.
 We supply 100% renewable electricity, carbon neutral green gas and provide services that support households and businesses to be greener.

 Our approach to sourcing 100% renewable electricity, along with commitments such as being an accredited Living Wage employer, have led us to be named “best green electricity supplier” and one of the UK’s most ethical companies of the last 25 years by Ethical Consumer Magazine.